localstack/docs/content/en/references/arm64-support/index.md

 You can do so by installing the `bin_fmt` emulator with the following command:

 {{< alert title="Warning" color="warning" >}}
-The following command installs additionals emulators on your host system.
+The following command installs additional emulators on your host system.
 {{< /alert >}}

 {{< command >}}